awsdocs/amazon-cloudfront-developer-guide/doc_source/CreateSignatureInCSharp.md

 1. Base64\-encodes the policy statement and replaces special characters to make the string safe to use as a URL request parameter\.

-1. Hashes the policy statement using SHA1, and encrypts the result using RSA and the private key for your AWS account or for a trusted AWS account that you specify\.
+1. Hashes the policy statement using SHA1, and encrypts the result using RSA and the private key whose corresponding public key is in a trusted key group\.

 1. Base64\-encodes the hashed policy statement and replacing special characters to make the string safe to use as a URL request parameter\.